 - Global filter panel widgets

 - You can add multiple global filters in a global filter panel widget.
-Use a global filter to apply the same filter to multiple steps in the dashboard.
+Use a global filter to apply the same filter to multiple queries in the dashboard.
 For example, if the dashboard has a separate chart for each rep to compare their performance, use the same filters for all charts so you’re comparing apples to apples.
-You can specify which steps to apply the global filters to and enable the users to change the filters while viewing the dashboard.
+You can specify which queries to apply the global filters to and enable the users to change the filters while viewing the dashboard.

 - Selection-based widgets

 - Like global filters, filters in selection-based widgets can be changed by users viewing the dashboard.
 Unlike global filter widgets, selections in these widgets can also trigger selection bindings, which can dynamically change other query parameters (like measures and groupings) or widget properties (like reference lines).
 We’ll cover bindings in the next unit.
 The dashboard designer provides four types of selection-based widgets: date, list, range, and toggle.
 Use a date widget to filter on a date.
 Use a list or toggle widget to filter on a dimension.
 Use a range widget to filter on a measure.

 In this unit, we use global filters to enable Laura and sales reps to answer different questions without leaving the dashboard.

 To view the performance of each rep, Laura needs to be able to filter the dashboard results by rep. For example, to help Dennis meet quota, Laura needs to see the value of his open and won opportunities and see his opportunity records.

 While in edit mode, drag the global filter panel widget on top of the chart in the

 Notice the red box.
 This box shows the default size of the chart widget.
 It’s red to indicate that you can’t place it here.
 Except for container widgets, widgets can’t overlap.

 While dragging the widget, tap Shift to enable reflow, which moves

 existing widgets down to make room.
 Then place the panel widget between the Sales Performance